Revised September 20, 2019 by John Webb and Katie Campbell

 Some examples include, but are not limited to, putting a penis, another part of the body, or object into someone’s mouth, vagina, or anus.
 The crime can also include forcing someone to perform or receive oral sex.
 The law defines oral sex, in this case, as putting a penis into someone’s mouth.

 Other examples include forcing someone to masturbate or forcing them to watch someone else masturbate.
-Any unwanted sexual touching of private body parts is assault.
+Any unwanted sexual touching of private body parts is assault, under 17-A Section 260.

 Sexual harassment, which is making inappropriate sexual comments to another person, also falls under assault as well as harassment.
 There are legal differences with sexual harassment vs sexual assault.

 If someone exposes themselves, that is voyeurism, and it is also assault.
 So is forcing someone to watch a sex act or pornography.